david4270/space_invaders_qt/README.md

 You can also play with your friends, as this game supports up to 4 players (1-4)!

+### Version
+- Alpha version, yet to be compiled as a standalone program.
+- Based on Qt5 and C++

 ### Potential Improvements
 1) Return to the starting screen once all the players are killed
 2) Announce the winner if only one player survives (when there are 2+ players)